-Making a lot of money in sales isn’t easy, even when you use an AI-powered CRM like Spiro.
+Making a lot of money in sales isn’t easy, even when you use a sales automation CRM like Spiro.
 If it was then everyone would be doing it.
 Not everyone can handle the pressures of the job, and many of those who give it a shot end up quickly leaving with their tail between their legs.

 1. Not listening enough

 Being a good listener is probably the most overlooked sales skill of all.
 Many sales reps spend far too much time talking, and nowhere near enough time listening to what the customer truly wants.
 If you listen attentively, and pay attention, the customer will tell you everything you need to know in order to close their deal.